RevanthAchar/Google-Play-Store-Dashboard/README.md

 # Tools Used in Project

-SQL for analyzing the business problem statement.
+• SQL for analyzing the business problem statement.

-Power BI for visualization of business problems.
+• Power BI for visualization of business problems.

 # Key Insights

-These insights are based on a total of 8K apps in the Google Play Store:
+• These insights are based on a total of 8K apps in the Google Play Store.

-Family and Games are the top categories with the most apps.
+• Family and Games are the top categories with the most apps.

-Personalization and Games are the top two categories with the highest ratings.
+• Personalization and Games are the top two categories with the highest ratings.

-Games and Communication emerge as the two leading categories with the highest number of installations.
+• Games and Communication emerge as the two leading categories with the highest number of installations.